micro-os-plus/micro-os-plus-iii/doxygen/pages/main.markdown

 ## Sections

-From a functinal point of view, the documentation pages can be grouped as:
+From a functional point of view, the documentation pages can be grouped as:

 * [CMSIS++ Core](group__cmsis-plus-core.html)
 * [CMSIS++ Startup](group__cmsis-plus-startup.html)